Puerto Rico national baseball team: Abridged Olympic circle (2022–2024)

 Despite being the defending CACG champion, Puerto Rico had to play in the Caribbean Baseball Cup to qualify for the 2023 tournament.
 Facing issues with the Liga de Béisbol Profesional Roberto Clemente due to itinerary conflicts, González was able to assemble a team composed by players from the local Béisbol Superior Doble A amateur league, beginning the participation with a 7:1 loss to defending champion Curaçao.
 Puerto Rico then won consecutive shut out games over Cuba (6:0) and the United States Virgin Islands (6:0).
 The team advanced in the first place of the global standings by defeating the Bahamas with scores of 14:2.
 It won a rematch (9:3) in the semifinals to contend for the title and qualify for the CACG.
 Puerto Rico defeated Cuba in the finals with scores of 9:4 to win the IV Caribbean Baseball Cup.

-The team will compete against Israel, the Dominican Republic, Venezuela and Nicaragua in the 2023 World Baseball Classic in March 2023 in Miami, Florida.
+The team competed against Israel, the Dominican Republic, Venezuela and Nicaragua in the 2023 World Baseball Classic in March 2023 in Miami, Florida.